 Everyone who registers and completes the time trial will be placed on the official ITT Leaderboard showing completion times.
-The top 50 on the Leaderboard as of midnight December 31, 2020, will qualify for a special invitational race with the coveted Dirty 130 Champion's Belt Buckle on the line!
-Details and dates for the invitational TBD.
-(The current Leaderboard includes times from previous years, but starting January 1st the Leaderboard will be reset and only show 2021 times.)
+The top 50 on the Leaderboard as of midnight June 30, 2021, will qualify for a special invitational race the first Saturday in November on a course that won't be revealed until the morning of the race!

 If you're not interested in racing the course, the Dirty 130 also makes for a beautiful bikepackiing adventure!
 Click here for more info on bikepacking the Dirty 130!

 - John Wiygul 6/13/20: 9h-05m (fastest known geared time)

 - Carey Lowery 9/25/18: 11h-30m (fastest known women’s time)